dtcenter/METplus/docs/Contributors_Guide/user_support.rst

 Review Answered Discussions that are Unlocked
 ---------------------------------------------

-Review `anwered discussions that are unlocked <https://github.com/dtcenter/METplus/discussions?discussions_q=is%3Aanswered+is%3Aunlocked>`_.
+Review `answered discussions that are unlocked <https://github.com/dtcenter/METplus/discussions?discussions_q=is%3Aanswered+is%3Aunlocked>`_.

 If there is any recent activity on an **answered** question that indicates the questioner is satisified with the response, click on the button to **lock** the